-But the relationship between BMR and thyroid function isn’t absolute, because metabolism is influenced by a wide variety of factors in addition to thyroid status.
+However, relationship between BMR and thyroid function isn’t absolute because metabolism is influenced by a wide variety of factors in addition to thyroid status.
 Doctors usually look at the link between changes in energy balance — which demonstrates the difference between calories consumed and calories expended by the body — and the BMR.

 It's true that metabolic rate does influence how your body produces energy, but your level of physical activity and what you eat are the ultimate determinants of your body weight.

 Typically, hypothyroidism is treated with a thyroid hormone supplement, levothyroxine.
 While being treated for hypothyroidism using T4, you may experience slight to moderate weight loss.
 Hypothyroidism can cause low T3 and T4 levels, high TSH levels and weight gain, which can be prevented, stopped or otherwise reversed using T4.